 7. Avoid consumption of alcohol

-If you are an alcohol addict, it would be difficult for you to completely stop alcohol consumption.
+If you are an alcohol addict, it would be difficult initially for you to completely stop alcohol consumption.
 In that case, one can reduce alcohol intake gradually and if you’re seeking help to discontinue alcohol consumption, speaking to a healthcare professional could be of help.
 Even if you drink, make sure it is in moderation.
 If you use insulin, alcohol can cause low blood sugar levels, so make sure you monitor that regularly or keep a distance from it, altogether.

 8. Manage stress to prevent diabetes complications

-If you are under constant stress, chances are that you might be not paying much attention to your health.
+If you are under constant stress, chances are that you might not be paying much attention to your health.
 Stress increases blood sugar levels.
 Managing stress must be the top priority when you wish to avoid diabetes complications.
 To manage your stress, follow a routine that includes meditation and yoga.
-In addition to meditation and yoga, you must also take proper care of of your health by consuming healthy food, monitoring cholesterol, reducing fat intake, and taking medications on time.
+In addition to this, consume a well-balanced and healthy diet, monitor cholesterol, reduce saturated fat intake, and take your prescribed medications on time.

 9. Talk to your doctor

-Schedule a follow-up visit with your doctor at regular intervals, even if you do not experience any issues.
+Schedule periodic follow-up visits with your doctor at regular intervals.
 Your doctor may examine your health to make sure you don’t have any diabetes complications.
-Your doctor may check your feet, eyes, blood sugar levels, blood pressure, etc. He/she may even prescribe you to undergo a few medical tests like blood tests, urine tests, etc. Make sure you don’t miss the follow-up visits as it may help you to diagnose diabetes complications that do not have any early signs and symptoms.
+Your doctor may check your feet, eyes, blood sugar levels, blood pressure, etc. He/she may even prescribe you to undergo a few medical tests like blood tests, urine tests, etc. Make sure you don’t miss the follow-up visits as it may help you to diagnose and prevent diabetes complications that do not have any early signs and symptoms.
 In addition, also make sure you take vaccinations on schedule to prevent diabetes complications.
 Vaccinations include flu vaccine, pneumonia vaccine, hepatitis B vaccine, and tetanus vaccine.